Ask a COVID-19 Question

 - Face Coverings on Commercial Flights: Multiple airlines have implemented facial covering policies at airport and on their flights.
 Please check with your airline directly regarding the requirements prior to commencing travel.
 We are aware of the following facial covering policies:

 - Effective May 4, Delta and United airlines have begun requiring all employees and customers to wear face coverings beginning at the check-in lobby all the way through boarding and for the duration of the flights.
 Customers are being asked to bring their own face coverings, but the airlines will supply them to customers who need them.

 - Effective May 11, KLM will require face masks during boarding and for the duration of all flights.
 Passengers on KLM flights will be required to provide their own face masks.

 Entry and Exit Requirements:

-- The Dutch government is enforcing the EU travel restrictions banning all non-essential travel from outside the EU.
-The ban went into effect on March 19, 2020 for a period of 30 days.
+- The Dutch government is strictly enforcing the EU travel restrictions banning all non-essential travel from outside the EU.
+The ban went into effect on March 19, 2020 and has been extended through June 15, 2020.